dib-lab/2020-paper-sourmash-gather/manuscript.md

 Plots for each of four metagenomes showing estimated k-mer overlap per genome, along with bases covered by read mapping.
-The reference genomes are rank ordered along the x axis (as in Figure @fig:gather0), based on the largest number of hashes from the metagenome specific to that genome; hence the number of hashes classified for each genome (red circles) is monotonically decreasing.
+The reference genomes are rank ordered along the x axis (as in the y axis for Figure @fig:gather0), based on the largest number of hashes from the metagenome specific to that genome; hence the number of hashes classified for each genome (red circles) is monotonically decreasing.
-The y axis shows number of hashes (k-mers) classified to this genome (red circles) or total number of bases in the reference covered by mapped reads (blue stars); the numbers have not been rescaled to match.
+The y axis shows number of hashes (k-mers) classified to this genome (red circles) or total number of bases in the reference covered by mapped reads (blue stars); the numbers have not been rescaled.
-Decreases in mapping (green peaks) occur for genomes which are not exact matches to the genomes of the organisms used to build the mock community; for example, in plot (a), the peak at rank 33, *S. baltica OS185* represents reads that were preferentially mapped to *S. baltica OS223*, rank 8.
+Decreases in mapping (peaks in blue lines) occur for genomes which are not exact matches to the genomes of the organisms used to build the mock community; for example, in plot (a), the peak at rank 33 of `podar mock` is for *S. baltica OS185*, and represents reads that were preferentially mapped to *S. baltica OS223*, rank 8.
 ](images/gather-podar.svg "gather results for podar"){#fig:mapping}